Working in the UK as a self-employed professional

 National Insurance contributions

-The UK has so-called National Insurance.
-Everyone pays National Insurance premiums, which entitles them to various benefits such as a pension, unemployment benefits, and maternity pay.
+The UK has National Insurance.
+Everyone pays National Insurance (NI) premiums, which entitles them to various benefits such as a pension, unemployment benefits, and maternity pay.
 Self-employed professionals also have to pay NI contributions.

 IR35: rules for payrolling